 Each commercial real estate class – office, retail, multifamily, industrial, and lodging/hospitality – has different performance characteristics and risk levels.

 For example, the performance of retail properties is driven in large part by brick-and-mortar retail spending, the shift in consumer buying habits to e-commerce, and the overall economy.
-The office sector is impacted by the growth of the hybrid work from home model that allows some employees to work remotely while others go into a physical office.

 On the flip side, both the multifamily and industrial real estate asset classes have outperformed other property types as a growing number of people work and shop from home.
 The 2021 U.S. Real Estate Market Outlook report from CBRE predicts that multifamily investment volume will reach about $148 billion this year, while industrial sales volume is forecast to reach $110 billion by the end of the year.